Flat Fee Quoted Per Job: Appraisal Cost

 - My standard rate remains unchanged since 2002: $150/hr.
 Minimum charge: $150.
 Describe your need and tell me the PURPOSE of the appraisal.
 If you intend to insure or donate something or plan an equitable distribution of your collection, estate, or someone else’s estate, then you need me.
 If you are just curious, Google it first.
 You might save some money.
 If I think that you do not need me, I’m going to tell you that from the get-go.

-- For depositions and trials the rate is $300/hr portal-to-portal plus expenses – in advance.
+- For depositions and trials the rate is $300/hr portal-to-portal or $600, whichever is greater, plus expenses – in advance.
 And by the way, I only fly business class.
 I’m just too old and cranky to be stuffed between a howling infant and a farting fat man.
-I’d rather paint my roof with an eyelash brush than fly cattle-car again.

 - Overdue invoices accrue interest at 2% per month, compounded.